 State Veterans Cemetery: Washington's first State Veterans Cemetery was dedicated in Medical Lake, WA on Memorial Day 2010.

 Eligibility: Eligibility for interment in the State Veterans Cemetery mirrors National Veterans Cemetery eligibility requirements.
+There is no requirement to be a resident of the state of Washington.
 In general all U.S. Veterans discharged under conditions other than dishonorable; Spouses; and Dependent Children.
 In order to determine eligibility the Veteran's Form DD-214 military discharge must accompany the application for Interment.

 Interment Costs: For Spouses or dependent Children, $300.00 will be collected on the day of interment.
 For Veterans, the Federal VA provides the following:

 - Opening and closing of the grave